Alexander David Bregman

 Bregman played his first full major league season in 2017 with 155 games as the Astros' starting third baseman.
 He hit .284 with 18 homers and 71 RBI, also scoring 88 runs and collecting 39 doubles.
 The Astros won the World Series for the first time in franchise history, and Bregman was in the middle of things in the postseason, starting all 18 games.
 While he hit just .208, he had 3 doubles and 4 homers, scored 11 runs and drove in 10.
 His lead-off homer off Chris Sale in the 8th inning of Game 4 of the Division Series broke a 2-2 tie and Houston never looked back as it beat the Boston Red Sox, 5-4, to move to the ALCS.
 Bregman was the American League Player of the Month in June 2018 as he hit 11 homers and collected 30 RBI with an OPS of 1.085.
 He was named to the All-Star team for the first time and was the sole representative of the AL in the Home Run Derby, then won the Ted Williams Award as the game's MVP when his 10th-inning homer off Ross Stripling broke a 6-6 tie and sent the junior circuit on its way to an 8-6 win.
 He made further history that year, becoming the first third baseman to ever record 50 doubles and 30 home runs in the same season.
 He finished the year at .286 with 31 homers and 103 RBI in 157 games and finished 5th in the MVP vote.
 In the postseason, he went 5 for 9 with a double and two homers as a one-man wrecking crew as the Astros swept the Cleveland Indians in the Division Series.
 He cooled down in the ALCS against the Boston Red Sox, going just 2 for 15; the Red Sox consistently pitched around him, as he drew 7 walks in the 5 games, and was hit by pitch twice, so he was still constantly on base.

 The Astros rewarded Alex for his excellent season by signing him on March 19, 2019 to a six-year contract extension worth $100 million, taking him through his years of arbitration eligibility.
 He set a club record for most homers in May with 12.
 He returned to the All-Star Game then, in August, he was the American League Player of the Month after hitting .404 with 6 homers and 31 RBI.
 In a truly superb season split between third base (99 games) and shortstop (65 games in the absence of Carlos Correa), Alex crafted a .296/.423/.592 slash line with 41 homers and 112 RBI while leading the American League in walks (119), times on base (292) and bWAR (8.4).
 He also finished in the Top 5 in home runs, runs scored, RBI, on-base percentage, slugging percentage and OPS.
 Alex destroyed Tampa Bay Rays pitching in the ALDS before cooling off in the ALCS and the first half of the World Series.
-He broke out in Game 4 of the Fall Classic with a 3-for-5 night including a grand slam and 5 RBI; the 'stros ultimately fell in 7 games.
-Bregman was rewarded with a Silver Slugger and being named to the second team of the inaugural All-MLB team.
-Had he played on a planet (or at the very least a league) without Mike Trout, he may very well have taken home the 2019 Most Valuable Player Award as well, but he fell 20 points behind the Halos legend in voting (355 to 335) to earn a second-place finish.
+He broke out in Game 4 of the Fall Classic with a 3-for-5 night including a grand slam and 5 RBI against the Washington Nationals.
+The Astros ultimately fell in 7 games.
+Bregman was rewarded with a Silver Slugger Award (his first) and was named to the second team of the inaugural All-MLB team.
+Had he played on a planet (or at the very least a league) without Mike Trout, he may very well have taken home the Most Valuable Player Award as well, but he fell 20 points behind the Halos legend in the voting (355 to 335) to earn a second-place finish.

 Bregman was the celebrity guest picker on ESPN's College GameDay on November 3, 2018, representing LSU at the annual playing of "The Game" between the Tigers and the Alabama Crimson Tide.
 Picking many of the college football games contrary to the picks of panel members Lee Corso, Desmond Howard and Kirk Herbstreit, he finished with a respectable 7-6 record.